PaperMC/PaperDocs/README.md

 PaperMC has a small team of active developers that focus most of their time on the main server implementation (Paper) itself.
 In order to keep this documents up-to-date and in good quality, we rely on your contributions.
 In a perfect world we'd have an individual or team dedicated to documentation, but we currently do not.

-We appreciate any and all contributions we receieve and hope that if you see something that needs changing, you'll help us out.
+We appreciate any and all contributions we receive and hope that if you see something that needs changing, you'll help us out.
 Thanks.

 ## Building

 ### Environment Setup

-You can setup an environment so you can instantly see the changes that make to the docs.
+You can set up an environment, so you can instantly see the changes that make to the docs.

 1. [Install Python 3](https://www.python.org)
 2. Install the needed sphinx packages